 7. Better Backups

-Your Android device is essentially a small computer, which means that much like its lap or desktop counterparts, it stores a lot of information you will be less than thrilled about losing.
+Your Android device is essentially a small computer, which means that much like its laptop or desktop counterparts, it stores much information you will be less than thrilled about losing.
 For that reason, you should back up your Android phone occasionally.

-Backup tools available with standard access are pretty good, but they can be limiting in terms of what you can back up.
+Backup tools available with standard access are pretty good, but they can limit what you can back up.
 Root access lets you back up the entirety of your device, including full apps and even preferences.

 8. Better Battery Life